Dipa Karmakar: Schedule and 2016 Olympics results

-Karmakar nursed an injury throughout the latter half of 2017; she had injured her knee while practicing for the trials of the 2017 Asian Artistic Gymnastics Championships.
-She underwent a corrective surgery for her anterior cruciate ligament in April the same year and was unable to participate in any events for the remainder of the competitive season.
+Karmakar nursed an injury throughout the latter half of 2017; she had injured her knee while practising for the trials of the 2017 Asian Artistic Gymnastics Championships.
+She underwent corrective surgery for her anterior cruciate ligament in April of the same year and was unable to participate in any events for the remainder of the competitive season.
 She also withdrew from the selection trials for the Indian team for the 2018 Commonwealth Games, citing her lack of preparedness.
 Her coach said that although she was healthy again, the lengthy rehabilitation process had restricted her training.

 Karmakar won a gold medal in the vault event of FIG Artistic Gymnastics World Challenge Cup at Mersin, Turkey in July 2018.
 She thus became the first Indian gymnast to win a gold medal at a global event.
 In the same competition, she reached the finals of the balance beam event, finishing fourth.

-Karmakar failed to qualify for vault final at the 2018 Asian Games.
-She hurt her right knee, on which she had undergone surgery for an injury, while landing during a practice session ahead of her participation in the women’s qualification for team and apparatus finals.
+Karmakar failed to qualify for the vault final at the 2018 Asian Games.
+She hurt her right knee, on which she had undergone surgery for an injury while landing during a practice session ahead of her participation in the women's qualification for team and apparatus finals.
 She also pulled out of team final.

 Suspension

-In a confirmation from the International Testing Agency in February 2023, it was revealed that Karmakar was serving a 21 month suspension after testing positive for a banned substance and that the suspension would end in mid-July, 2023.
+In a confirmation from the International Testing Agency in February 2023, it was revealed that Karmakar was serving a 21-month suspension after testing positive for a banned substance and that the suspension would end in mid-July 2023.